AxxAxx/AxxSolder/README.md

 Interested in purchasing an AxxSolder 3.2?
 On my website [5Dimensions](https://www.5dimensions.se/) you can purchase assembled and tested AxxSolder 3.2 boards with connectors and hardware.
-🌍During October 2025 - mid March 2026 AxxAxx will be away on a travel around the world.
-The 5Dimensions shop will be closed during this time and AxxSolder support will be limited.🌍

 <img src="./photos/5DIMENSIONS_Logo.png" alt="drawing" width="200"/>